R-HYTE/alx-low_level_programming/0x00-hello_world/README.md

 gcc -c $CFILE -o main.o :- Compiles a file but does not link gcc -S $CFILE -o c :- generates assembly code of a C file and saves it in an output file gcc $CFILE -o [fileName] :-Compiles a C file and creates and executable file

+use a sudo apt install libc6-dev-i386 :- to be able to test the -m32 and -m64 gcc option